-But because Super Bowl is just a week away, we’re adding them to the roster of game day party food!
+But because Super Bowl is coming up, we’re adding these to the roster of game day party food!

 If there is ever a season for awesome bites it’s the late winter and early spring.
 Between the football playoffs and March Madness, having friends over and wowing them with some delicious finger foods cooked on the smoker is always a treat.